Powerful Combination: Cyclotron and PET Imaging

 - The C-11 emits positrons, which travel a short distance before finding an electron create two gamma rays that travel in opposite directions.
 The PET scanner detects these two gamma rays and, produces real-time images of the biologic pathway or metabolic processes of the organ and any tumor in the organ.

-What types of cancer can be diagnosed or monitored with the cyclotron and PET scans?
+What types of cancer can be involved in research using the cyclotron and PET scans?

-PET scans may be used to diagnose, stage and monitor brain, breast, cervical, colorectal, esophageal, gastrointestinal, head and neck, lung, lymphoma, melanoma, ovarian, pancreatic, prostate and thyroid cancers.
+The types of cancer that may become part of these research studies include brain, breast, cervical, colorectal, esophageal, gastrointestinal, head and neck, lung, lymphoma, melanoma, ovarian, pancreatic, prostate and thyroid cancers.

 Learn more about the Cancer Care Teams that treat these types of cancers.